Links on Android Authority may earn us a commission. Learn more.

 The emulator has some significant system requirements in order to run it at a playable pace.
 The development team notes that the emulator requires a 64-bit processor and Android Lollipop, but that’s not all you need.

-When we first published this article back in 2019, resident emulation addict Adam Sinicki noted that a Snapdragon 835 wouldn’t cut the mustard for the most demanding GameCube titles.
-Instead, Adam said you should look at the Snapdragon 855 if you want a smooth frame-rate in advanced titles, saying that the Xiaomi Mi 9 was the first phone to play the likes of Metroid Prime at a consistently smooth clip.
+When we first published this article in 2019, resident emulation addict Adam Sinicki noted that a Snapdragon 835 wouldn’t cut the mustard for the most demanding GameCube titles.
+Instead, Adam said you should look at the Snapdragon 855 if you want a smooth frame rate in advanced titles, saying that the Xiaomi Mi 9 was the first phone to play the likes of Metroid Prime at a consistently smooth clip.
 He added that Snapdragon 845 phones should deliver good performance in some games too.

 GameCube and Wii emulation is pretty mature on smartphones, but you'll still want a recent high-end phone for advanced titles.

-We tried out Metroid Prime, Legend of Zelda: The Wind Waker, F-Zero GX, and WWE: Day of Reckoning 2 on the Snapdragon 865-toting LG V60 and they generally ran at a very smooth pace with only occasional deviations from their target frame rates.
+We tried out Metroid Prime, The Legend of Zelda: The Wind Waker, F-Zero GX, and WWE: Day of Reckoning 2 on the Snapdragon 865-toting LG V60, and they generally ran at a very smooth pace with only occasional deviations from their target frame rates.
 So those hoping to play GameCube titles on the go will want to consider a recent flagship like this.

 Fortunately, recent mid-range and budget chipsets have progressed fairly well, featuring improved graphics and heavy-lifting CPU cores.
 Even Snapdragon 660-era phones like the Vivo V11 Pro are able to play some titles, but you might want to stay away from demanding games like Metroid Prime and F-Zero GX.